aws-samples/serverless-patterns/eventbridge-firehose-s3-cdk-java/README.md

 ## How it works

-When user send message to EventBridge bus, message will get routed to EventBridge rule based on "DetailType".
-Then EventBridge rule send "Detail" field value from message to rule target Firehose delivery stream.
-Once message reach at Firehose delivery stream, message will get process by JsonParsingEngine to read "Department" field value, this value used for S3 prefix.
-After message processing, message will get delivred to targeted S3 bucket by following calculated S3 prefix based on "Department" field value.
+When a user sends a message to the EventBridge bus, the message gets routed to the EventBridge rule based on the "DetailType".
+Then, the EventBridge rule sends the "Detail" field value from the message to the rule target Firehose delivery stream.
+Once the message reaches the Firehose delivery stream, the JsonParsingEngine processes the message to read the "Department" field value, which is used for the S3 prefix.
+After message processing, the message gets delivered to the targeted S3 bucket by following the calculated S3 prefix based on the "Department" field value.
 ## Testing

 1. Send message to EventBridge by using command at project root level -